Chao-Ye/AISecurity-Course/README.md

 # AISecurity-Course Assignment
-This repository is an assignment for the Artificial Intelligence Security course at Zhejiang University's School of Software Technology.I implemente an image classification model on the CIFAR10 dataset and try to modify some hyperparameters.
+This repository is an assignment for the Artificial Intelligence Security course at Zhejiang University's School of Software Technology.
+I implemente an image classification model on the CIFAR10 dataset and try to modify some hyperparameters.

 ## Table of contents